louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 ### Hydromorphone hydrochloride [^9c78779f].
 FDA (2024).
 Medium credibility.

 Warnings and precautions regarding the use of hydromorphone hydrochloride PO (also known as Dilaudid, Dilaudid):
-- Adrenal insufficiency: use caution in patients with prolonged usage of the drug (greater than one month of use).
+- **Adrenal insufficiency**: use caution in patients with prolonged usage of the drug (greater than one month of use).
-- Allodynia, opioid-induced hyperalgesia: maintain a high level of suspicion, as hydromorphone has been associated with these adverse events.
+- **Allodynia, opioid-induced hyperalgesia**: maintain a high level of suspicion, as hydromorphone has been associated with these adverse events.
-- Drug withdrawal syndrome: do not discontinue abruptly in patients physically dependent on opioids.
+- **Drug withdrawal syndrome**: do not discontinue abruptly in patients physically dependent on opioids.
-- Hypotension, syncope: use caution in patients with reduced blood volume or taking other CNS depressants.
+- **Hypotension, syncope**: use caution in patients with reduced blood volume or taking other CNS depressants.
-- Increased ICP: use caution in patients who may be susceptible to the intracranial effects of CO₂ retention.
+- **Increased ICP**: use caution in patients who may be susceptible to the intracranial effects of CO₂ retention.
-- Neonatal abstinence syndrome: use extreme caution in pregnant women, especially for extended period of time.
+- **Neonatal abstinence syndrome**: use extreme caution in pregnant women, especially for extended period of time.
-- Seizure: use extreme caution in patients with a history of seizure disorder.
+- **Seizure**: use extreme caution in patients with a history of seizure disorder.
-- Somnolence: use extreme caution in patients performing activities requiring mental alertness, such as driving or operating machinery.
+- **Somnolence**: use extreme caution in patients performing activities requiring mental alertness, such as driving or operating machinery.
-- Sphincter of Oddi dysfunction: use caution in patients with biliary tract disease and acute pancreatitis.
+- **Sphincter of Oddi dysfunction**: use caution in patients with biliary tract disease and acute pancreatitis.
-- Urinary retention: use extreme caution in patients with bladder obstruction, prostatic hypertrophy, urethral stricture, pelvic malignancy, or renal disease.
+- **Urinary retention**: use extreme caution in patients with bladder obstruction, prostatic hypertrophy, urethral stricture, pelvic malignancy, or renal disease.

 ---

 ### Hydromorphone hydrochloride [^b13486c9].
 FDA (2025).
 Medium credibility.

 Warnings and precautions regarding the use of hydromorphone hydrochloride SC (also known as Dilaudid, Dilaudid):
-- Adrenal insufficiency: use caution in patients with prolonged usage of the drug (greater than one month of use).
+- **Adrenal insufficiency**: use caution in patients with prolonged usage of the drug (greater than one month of use).
-- Allodynia, opioid-induced hyperalgesia: maintain a high level of suspicion, as hydromorphone has been associated with these adverse events.
+- **Allodynia, opioid-induced hyperalgesia**: maintain a high level of suspicion, as hydromorphone has been associated with these adverse events.
-- Hypotension, syncope: use caution in patients with reduced blood volume or taking other CNS depressants.
+- **Hypotension, syncope**: use caution in patients with reduced blood volume or taking other CNS depressants.
-- Increased ICP: use caution in patients who may be susceptible to the intracranial effects of CO₂ retention.
+- **Increased ICP**: use caution in patients who may be susceptible to the intracranial effects of CO₂ retention.
-- Profound sedation: use caution in patients with benzodiazepines or other CNS depressants.
+- **Profound sedation**: use caution in patients with benzodiazepines or other CNS depressants.
-- Seizure: use caution in patients with a history of seizure disorder.
+- **Seizure**: use caution in patients with a history of seizure disorder.
-- Somnolence: use extreme caution in patients performing activities requiring mental alertness, such as driving or operating machinery.
+- **Somnolence**: use extreme caution in patients performing activities requiring mental alertness, such as driving or operating machinery.
-- Sphincter of Oddi dysfunction: use caution in patients with biliary tract disease and acute pancreatitis.
+- **Sphincter of Oddi dysfunction**: use caution in patients with biliary tract disease and acute pancreatitis.

 ---

 ### Hydromorphone hydrochloride [^29267043].
 FDA (2025).
 Medium credibility.

 Warnings and precautions regarding the use of hydromorphone hydrochloride IM (also known as Dilaudid, Dilaudid):
-- Adrenal insufficiency: use caution in patients with prolonged usage of the drug (greater than one month of use).
+- **Adrenal insufficiency**: use caution in patients with prolonged usage of the drug (greater than one month of use).
-- Allodynia, opioid-induced hyperalgesia: maintain a high level of suspicion, as hydromorphone has been associated with these adverse events.
+- **Allodynia, opioid-induced hyperalgesia**: maintain a high level of suspicion, as hydromorphone has been associated with these adverse events.
-- Hypotension, syncope: use caution in patients with reduced blood volume or taking other CNS depressants.
+- **Hypotension, syncope**: use caution in patients with reduced blood volume or taking other CNS depressants.
-- Increased ICP: use caution in patients who may be susceptible to the intracranial effects of CO₂ retention.
+- **Increased ICP**: use caution in patients who may be susceptible to the intracranial effects of CO₂ retention.
-- Profound sedation: use caution in patients with benzodiazepines or other CNS depressants.
+- **Profound sedation**: use caution in patients with benzodiazepines or other CNS depressants.
-- Seizure: use caution in patients with a history of seizure disorder.
+- **Seizure**: use caution in patients with a history of seizure disorder.
-- Somnolence: use caution in patients performing activities requiring mental alertness, such as driving or operating machinery.
+- **Somnolence**: use caution in patients performing activities requiring mental alertness, such as driving or operating machinery.
-- Sphincter of Oddi dysfunction: use caution in patients with biliary tract disease and acute pancreatitis.
+- **Sphincter of Oddi dysfunction**: use caution in patients with biliary tract disease and acute pancreatitis.

 ---